This post contains an overview of GED® class locations and testing sites in the Amarillo region.

 The HSE exam

-The HSE program is meant to help men and women who don’t have high school diploma obtain a comparable degree.
+The HSE program is meant to help men and women who don’t have a high school diploma obtain a comparable degree.
 The certificate that is handed out when someone passes the Texas HSE diploma is recognized as an equivalency of a high school diploma and accepted by nearly all government agencies, employers, and universities in the United States.

 Check out this to see if you qualify: HSE testing in Texas and take also a look at his page that has links to all US HSE prep facilities.
 There is NO online HSE testing option.
 You are required to appear in person at an official Texas HSE testing site.